-The Greenwich Shellfish Commission is the organizer of Experience the Sound, an annual event in its tenth year, with its community partners.
+The Greenwich Shellfish Commission is the organizer of Experience the Sound, an annual event in its thirteenth year, with its community partners.
 During the event, the Shellfish Commission will be explaining where to find and how to collect clams and oysters in local waters.

 You will find the Greenwich Shellfish Commission information table near the Innis Arden Cottage.